One Eye to Morocco

-One Eye to Morocco is a solo studio album by English Deep Purple vocalist Ian Gillan.
+One Eye to Morocco is the fifth solo studio album by English Deep Purple vocalist Ian Gillan.
 The album material was written during the gap of Deep Purple's 2008 world tour, in the US.
 It was released on 6 March 2009 on Edel Records as CD, Limited Edition CD and Vinyl.

 Background

 As Gillan himself tells, he was in the Jewish-quarter of Kraków listening to the related stories of Oskar Schindler when the voice faded – and then returned and somebody told him: 'Ah, Ian you have one eye to Morocco.' – It was Tomasz Dziubiński.
 Ian didn't understand the meaning of this Polish idiom, until he was told the whole idiom: "To have one eye to Morocco and another to Caucasus".
 The idiom describes a cross-eyed, or wandering eye person.
 This idiom inspired Gillan to make another solo album, and the title for the album was set to "One Eye to Morocco."